isomerpages/govtech-im8/_control-catalog/Security Testing.md

 ### Control Recommendations

+Vulnerabilities that materially impact security include vulnerabilities that have a high likelihood of exploitability, or are known to be exploited.
+Refer to resources such as the [Known Exploited Vulnerabilities Catalog](https://www.cisa.gov/known-exploited-vulnerabilities-catalog) to prioritise vulnerabilities that should be remediated.
 Seek approval from the appropriate approving authority for risk acceptance.

 ### Risk Statement